OVW needs Peer Reviewers!

 OVW Peer reviewers may include victim advocates, judges, prosecutors, police officers, legal professionals, and others with expertise on issues such as, tribal communities, colleges and universities, rural areas, urban areas, disabled and elderly populations, and service provisions to victims, including those provided by the faith community, as they relate to violence against women.
 While some peer reviewers are expert consultants on violence against women issues, the vast majority of peer reviewers are active practitioners or recent retirees from the professions mentioned above.
 OVW does not use professional peer reviewers because it is our goal to have applications reviewed by individuals with up-to-date, and on-the-ground knowledge of violence against women issues.
 In addition, all potential peer reviewers will be considered and approved by OVW management.
 Each year, the number of peer reviewers needed for each program will be determined based on the number of applications received.
 OVW Peer Reviews are generally held from mid February through May of each year.

-If you are interested in becoming an OVW peer reviewer, please complete the peer review recruitment form listed below and attach a copy of your current resume or curriculum vitae highlighting your relevant violence against women experience and email it to firstname.lastname@example.org.
+If you are interested in becoming an OVW peer reviewer, please send a copy of your current resume or curriculum vitae highlighting your relevant violence against women experience and email it to firstname.lastname@example.org.
+Please note that submission of this information does guarantee your selection and that each year a number of factors determine the specific qualifications (i.e. area of expertise, profession, availability) and the number of peer reviewers needed by OVW.
+These factors include the Congressional appropriations for a given OVW grant program, the number of applications received in response to a particular solicitation, and any changes to the statutory scope of a grant program.
 Prior experience as a peer reviewer is not required. *Please note that employees of applicants for OVW grant funding will not be considered as potential reviewers for the program or programs to which their organization is applying.